-Onion: Quartered, it adds depth and sweetness to the broth.
+Onion: Adds a sweet and savory base to the broth.

-Garlic: Minced, it infuses the soup with a robust, aromatic flavor.
+Garlic: Gives the soup a warm, aromatic depth.

-Cilantro: Chopped, it adds a fresh, herbal note to the soup.
+Cilantro: Brings a bright, herbal note to finish the soup.

 Technique Tip for This Beef Soup